Kuhron/langdoc-script-collection/docs/scripts/video_audio_aligning.md

 python -m venv ../.venvs/video-audio-aligning
 ```

-- activate the virtual env:
+- activate the virtual environment:
 ```shell
 ../.venvs/video-audio-aligning/Scripts/activate
 ```

-- if get error:
+- if you get this error while trying to activate the venv:
 ```shell
 File C:\Users\{username}\.venvs\video-audio-aligning\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on this system.
 For more information, see about_Execution_Policies at https:/go.microsoft.com/fwlink/?LinkID=135170.